 Sendinblue’s core components include feature-rich automation, a drag and drop email builder, and specialized features like spam testing and A/B split testing.

-This platform can be used for both marketing emails as well as transactional, such as product purchases and account creation.
-If you have an ecommerce store, this could be a gamechanger.
+This platform can be used for both marketing emails and transactional, such as product purchases and account creation.
+If you have an eCommerce store, this could be a gamechanger.

 Unlike other platforms, Sendinblue charges by the number of emails sent, not by subscribers.
-SMS messages, landing page builder, and Facebook Ad integration are supported on their higher-level offerings.
+In addition, SMS messages, landing page builder, and Facebook Ad integration are supported on their higher-level offerings.

 Price: SendInBlue has a free option that lets you send 300 emails per day.